bojanczyk/slajdomat/doc/developer-notes.md

 ### Bugs
 - when the current directory in Slajdomat is deleted, the presentation is not created, but this error is not sent back to the plugin.
-- the thumbnails are created outside the slide
 -

 ### Viewer app